All Episodes

 Fine, that's absolutely right.

-But again, to be even handed, and this is fun.
+But again, to be even-handed, and this is fun.

 This is what actually tickles me a little bit.

-Does today's Democratic Party want to start walking down a road in which we pay a whole lot of attention to what candidates are doing in high school or college?
+Do Democrats of today, does today's Democratic Party want to start walking down a road in which we pay a whole lot of attention to what candidates are doing in high school or college?

 Do we really want to do that in today's Democratic Party?